 - User Count and Activity - Your production database using tools such as Segment

-Decision makers seek data that provides this level of insight into what is happening in their organizations.
-They want to make informed decisions based on data.
-Organizations have more data available than ever before and dashboards such as this one, allow people to leverage all of the data in context for effective decision making.
-This book will guide you in constructing useful dashboards for any organization.
+Everyone wants to make informed decisions based on data.
+Organizations have more data available than ever before, and dashboards such as this one allow people to leverage all of the data in context for effective decision making.
+This book will guide you in constructing useful dashboards for making decisions.

-- Dashboards are a dynamic display of information to support high quality decision making
+- Dashboards display information used to support high quality decision making

 - People leverage data all the time to make important decisions in their personal lives and in their organizations